 Because of being protected for ages, Mawphlang sacred forest is rich in flora and fauna.

 The forest is a shelter of around 70 species of birds.
 Some threatened bird species are found on the site.
-Small mammals like squirrels, rats, moles roam in the forest.
+Small mammals like squirrels, rats, and moles roam in the forest.
 If you are a birdwatcher and planning to visit the forest, bring your binocular and camera.
-While hiking through the forest trail, an action camera can help you record precious moments.

 Best time to visit Mawphlang Sacred Forest, Shillong